any-tdf/stdf/doc/guide/icon_en.md

 ## Background

-STDF uses SVG Sprites technology to display icons, which reduces HTTP requests and improves page performance.
+STDF uses SVG Sprites technology for icons, which helps reduce HTTP requests and improve page performance.

-STDF's SVG Sprites uses [SVG symbol](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/symbol), which is similar to CSS Sprite technology.
-STDF combines SVG files into one file and uses the `use` element in SVG to display the corresponding icon.
+STDF's SVG Sprites use [SVG symbol](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/symbol), which is similar to CSS Sprite technique.
+It combines SVG files in the project into a single file and uses the `<use>` element in SVG to display the corresponding icons.

+You can think of it as a type of font, except that it is composed of SVG and can be styled using CSS properties such as color and size.
+Therefore, for larger or more complex icons with multiple colors, it is recommended to use individual SVG files instead of placing them in the symbol.

-Compatibility is not an issue either.
-Please refer to [MDN symbol](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/symbol#browser_compatibility).
+Compatibility is not an issue.
+Refer to [MDN symbol](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/symbol#browser_compatibility) for more information.

+## rollup-plugin-stdf-icon

+STDF has developed a Rollup/Vite plugin called rollup-plugin-stdf-icon, which combines SVG files in the project into SVG Sprites.
+Please refer to [rollup-plugin-stdf-icon](https://www.npmjs.com/package/rollup-plugin-stdf-icon) for specific usage.
+Due to the diversity of SVG formats, there may be cases where rollup-plugin-stdf-icon does not handle them accurately.
+In such cases, please raise an issue on [GitHub](https://github.com/dufu1991/stdf/issues) and provide details about the SVG file.

+Alternatively, you can use other SVG Sprites synthesis tools or manually combine them.
+You can also ask the designer to provide the corresponding SVG Sprites along with the design materials.Or, for icon libraries like Remix Icon, you can directly download a selection of multiple icons as SVG Sprites.

-## Built-in
+## Built-in Icons

-Some icons used within STDF components are sourced from [Remix Icon Library](https://remixicon.com) ([GitHub](https://github.com/Remix-Design/remixicon)).
-Thanks to them 🙏🏻🙏🏻.
+Some of the icons used in STDF components are sourced from [Remix Icon Library](https://remixicon.com) ([GitHub](https://github.com/Remix-Design/remixicon)).
+Many thanks to them! 🙏🏻🙏🏻

-**If you use these components, please ensure that your `symbol.svg` file contains the corresponding icon.**
+**If you are using these components, please make sure that the `symbol.svg` file in your project includes the corresponding icons.**

-You can use them as follows:
+Here are the icons and their corresponding components:

 | Icon Name                     | Component        |
 | ----------------------------- | ---------------- |